leandrodalbo/cms-tech-task/README.md

 **As a** member of the content management team
 **I want** an API that allows me to create ordered lists of sports
-**So that** I can provide the customers with the most relevant Sports to them at any moment of time
+**So that** I can provide front end teams with an ordered list of the most popular sports

 **As a** member of the front end web team
 **I want** an API that exposes an ordered list of Sports by its list ID